 Alex Grace is the Business Development Manager at KGS Buildings.
 He brings extensive experience developing channel partner relationships and go-to-market strategy for combined SaaS and engineering services.

 Alex’s responsibilities at KGS include developing and expanding the KGS Buildings partner network and supporting domestic and international sales.
 Alex is passionate about energy efficiency in the built environment and the opportunity that Fault Detection holds to drive energy and CO2 reduction goals.
 He received his B.S. from the University of Wisconsin-Madison in Political Science and Sustainable Business.
 When he is not in the office marveling at the abilities of the KGS team, Alex can be found bouldering area rock faces.

-Igor Zhan is a Sr. Software Engineer at KGS Buildings.
-The rest is top secret.
+Igor Zhan is a Lead Software Engineer at KGS Buildings.
+All you need to know is his code comes out sweet... the rest is top secret.

 Abraham Rosenfeld - Clutch Solutions Specialist

-Abraham Rosenfeld is a Sr. Systems Engineer at KGS Buildings.
+Abraham Rosenfeld is a Lead Systems Engineer at KGS Buildings.
 He received a B.S. in Computer Science from MIT in 2010 and an M.Eng. in Computer Science from MIT in 2013.
-Abraham has worked with KGS's co-founder Stephen Samouhos for 3 years, formerly as an undergraduate research assistant at MIT and presently as a systems engineer at KGS.
+Abraham has worked with KGS's co-founder Stephen Samouhos since 2008, formerly as an undergraduate research assistant at MIT and presently as a systems engineer at KGS.
 Abraham's responsibilities at KGS include system integration development and testing.
 When not coding or participating in development at KGS, Abraham is also an avid surfer and enjoys local microbrews.